HistoricEngland/H.API/HGRSchemaDocumentation.md

 Version| Description | Author
 --- | --- | ---
-1.0  | Initial version of the Heritage Gateway Schema| Jan Putzan (Ember Technology) 1.1  | Addition of Overview section and updates to attribute descriptions | Jan Putzan (Ember Technology)
+1.0  | Initial version of the Heritage Gateway Schema | Jan Putzan (Ember Technology) 1.1  | Addition of Overview section and updates to attribute descriptions | Jan Putzan (Ember Technology) 1.2  | Changes following the review of the Heritage Gateway Schema | Jan Putzan (Ember Technology)

 ## Overview
 The submitted records must be compliant with the Heritage Gateway Record Schema for the purposes of processing and validating.
 This documents is a detailed description of that schema.